 Accommodation in Malaga

-For budget accommodation, apartamento Pena Malaga Centro has an excellent location and reviews.
+If you’re travelling on a budge, apartamento Pena Malaga Centro is an excellent choice, offering a convenient location and great reviews.

 Best places to eat in Malaga

-You’ll find plenty of places to eat in Malaga but expect to queue at some of the most popular venues.
+Malaga is brimming with fantastic places to eat, though you should expect to queue at some of the most popular spots.

-Our favourite place to eat in Malaga was Illari Vinos Y Tapas, which is near the cathedral.
-You can book this restaurant in advance.
-The staff were accommodating and great with their recommendations and the food was outstanding.
+Our top pick was Illari Vinos Y Tapas, near the cathedral.
+Luckily, this restaurant accepts reservations, so you can avoid a wait.
+The staff were welcoming and offered great recommendations, and the food was truly outstanding.

-Casa Lola is part of a chain of restaurants in Malaga, where we enjoyed a tasty lunch.
-We couldn’t book, but added our name to the waiting list and soon got in.
+For a more casual option, Casa Lola is part of a popular chain in the city where we enjoyed a tasty lunch.
+They don’t take reservations, but we added our name to the list and got a table quickly.

 Getting to Malaga